Skip to content

 Every component that touches personal data runs in the European Union.
 The choice is not branding, it is the simplest way to satisfy GDPR transfer rules and the data sovereignty expectations of enterprise clients in the EU.
 The full infrastructure stack:

-The full transfer mechanism for each sub-processor is documented in the privacy policy, so a compliance officer can audit the chain without having to ask.
+The full, dated list of sub-processors, with the functional category and the transfer mechanism for each, is published at egovista.app/legal/sub-processors and the data flow is documented in the privacy policy, so a compliance officer can audit the chain without having to ask.

 4 of 8 sections